CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

  } else {
 ```

 Save and the test passes.
 Now, when do we want that message to *not* show?
-For one thing, when the component initially mounts.
+For one thing, when the component first renders.
 Add another test to the "initially" describe block:

 ```js
 it('does not display a server error', () => {